 Nowadays, numerous 3-year-olds have their own tablets.
 So by the time children start advancing in elementary school and doing major research, they might need to have laptops, too.
 We’ve rounded up the best budget friendly trainee laptops for your child in every age variety, whether you’re searching for a Chromebook for your primary school child or a gaming laptop for a high school senior.
 For post-secondary students, see our list of best college laptops.

-Best Windows Laptop for Young Kids
+The Best Laptop for Young Kids According to Parents Choice

 Age: 7 to 12